No me parecía que hubiera bastante noticias

 that Title VII,

-Part B (FLAP), be moved to Title X. And the immediate
+Part B (FLAP), be moved to Title X. And

 reaction from